RicardoLMMatos/Ricardos-mediterranean-restaurant/README.md

 ### Imagery
 I have used diferent sources for images and to create the logo and favicon, all free to use or with owners consent.

+When creating the logo I wanted something that would be easily assosiated with food but elegant and modern so I've used The "great Vibes" font for the Ricardo's word which is an elegant font and easy to assosiate with food, specialy Italian food.
+For the rest of the logo I have used the "Montserrat" font clean and modern.
- * To create the logo I have used Adobe express, free for personal use:
+ * To create the logo I have used Adobe express:
  [Adobe Express](https://www.adobe.com/express/create/logo)
  ___
  ![Logo](/assets/images/logo-no-background.png)